lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

-# Sample Solution for LPCVC2023
+# Sample Solution for LPCVC 2023

+> An example solution for LPCVC 2023

 ## Environment

 - imageio==2.15.0
 - jetson_stats==3.0.1
 - numpy==1.19.2